mvcds/my-library/carreer/development/programming/data/Data Concurrency Strategies.md

 # Optimistic

-A [[Software]] verifies, as part of its update process, if the data has changed since it has been read e.g. if two users of Wikipedia update simultaneously, the second cannot simply override the first - both need to understand and acknowledge the changes
+A [[Software]] verifies, as part of its update [[Process#Noun|process]], if the data has changed since it has been read e.g. if two users of Wikipedia update simultaneously, the second cannot simply override the first - both need to understand and acknowledge the changes

 # Pessimistic